MrAsterisco/RxFireAuth/README.md

 ## Installation

 RxFireAuth is available through [CocoaPods](https://cocoapods.org).
-We don't support other package managers at the moment, mainly because the Firebase SDK is mainly available through CocoaPods.
+We don't support other package managers at the moment, mainly because the Firebase SDK is available through CocoaPods only.

 To install RxFireAuth in your project add: